 How do I apply?

-- discuss their subject selection options with their school coordinator.
+- Complete the Expression of Interest form and give it to your school Coordinator.
 Only applications that are supported by the student’s home school will be considered.

-- Students must investigate courses carefully and attend any information sessions required by the TTC/TSC to ensure they are making well-informed course choices.
+- Students must investigate courses carefully and attend any interviews or information sessions required by the Training Centre to ensure they are making well-informed course choices.
 Some courses also involve completion of a selection test.
 In most courses there are mandatory Work Placement expectations, and in some cases there are vaccination requirements.

-- Once applications have been received, the relevant TTC/TSC will contact the school to confirm details provided by the student, determine viability of running courses (subject to there being sufficient student numbers).
+- Once applications have been received, the relevant Training Centre will contact the school to confirm details provided by the student and determine viability of running courses (subject to there being sufficient student numbers).
 The Training Centre will notify schools if the student’s application has been successful and provide further information about course schedules, days and times.

 - Once enrolments have been confirmed at the beginning of the year, Sydney Catholic Schools will invoice schools for the student levy.